rubys/node-embed/README.md

 * Embedding node.js today is not only a desirable goal, it is actively being done by a number of projects despite the lack of support.
-* Lack of support starts with lack of documenation.
+* Lack of support starts with lack of documentation.
 * The one stable interface `node::Start()` is a misnomer as it not only starts node, but it also executes, and terminates node.
 This rarely is what an embedder wants.
 * Embedding node today requires extracting key bits from the source files, and